[Poo-tee weet!]

 Widen it, and you will find

-It will give you, more hope
+It may give you, more hope

-Schooled in ‘basic’ sciences (reading)
+(Reading) Schooled in basic sciences

 Oh, and art, well, that’s a start